TUDelft-books/TUDelft-template/README.md

 ![Demonstration for a public repository](https://github.com/TeachBooks/template_figures/blob/main/teachbooks-template.gif?raw=true)

 Video available [here](https://youtu.be/nN3Oi_MVvF0).
 Please note that this demo and the figures below show screenshots of the [TeachBooks template](https://github.com/TeachBooks/template) which is used heavily by this TU Delft template.
-This TU Delft template has the same steps to create your book, only adds TU Delft specific guidelines and a [TU Delft theme for your book](https://github.com/TeachBooks/Sphinx-TUDelft-theme).
+This TU Delft template has the same steps to create your open interactive learning material, only adds TU Delft specific guidelines and a [TU Delft theme for your book](https://github.com/TeachBooks/Sphinx-TUDelft-theme).

-1. To get started making your open interactive textbook with our functionalities, use the [TU Delft template](https://github.com/TUDelft-books/TUDelft-template) as template:
+1. To get started making your open interactive learning material with our functionalities, use the [TU Delft template](https://github.com/TUDelft-books/TUDelft-template) as template:

 ![Use template](https://github.com/TeachBooks/template_figures/blob/main/use_template.png?raw=true)

-2. Fill in a repository name, this name will be used in the future url of your book.
-If you're a member of the [TUDelft-books GitHub Organization](https://github.com/TUDelft-books) you can add your book directly to that organisation to have it hosted on `oit.tudelft.nl/<book>`.
+2. Fill in a repository name, this name will be used in the future url of your open interactive learning material.
+If you're a member of the [TUDelft-books GitHub Organization](https://github.com/TUDelft-books) you can add your open interactive learning material directly to that organisation to have it hosted on `oit.tudelft.nl/<book>`.
 If you don't have access yet, you can apply for access at the owners of that organisation as [shown here](https://github.com/TUDelft-books/.github/blob/main/profile/README.md).
-You can also do this later and transfer your book to have it shown on the url `oit.tudelft.nl/<book>`
+You can also do this later and transfer your open interactive learning material to have it shown on the url `oit.tudelft.nl/<book>`

 ![Create new repository](https://github.com/TeachBooks/template_figures/blob/main/create_new_repository.png?raw=true)

 3. You can choose for `Private` only if you've GitHub Pro, GitHub Team (like [TUDelft-books GitHub Organization](https://github.com/TUDelft-books)), GitHub Enterprise Cloud, or GitHub Enterprise Server.
-Otherwise, you won't be able to publish your open interactive textbook online.
-Furthermore, it prevents people from contributing to your book, making your book essentially 'closed' instead of 'open'.
-Note that the built book website is always public.
+Otherwise, you won't be able to publish your open interactive  learning material online.
+Furthermore, it prevents people from contributing to your open interactive learning material, making your open interactive learning material essentially 'closed' instead of 'open'.
+Note that the built open interactive learning material website is always public.

 4. You need to activate GitHub pages so that your website is published to the internet.
-As long as you don't do this your open interactive textbook is not published online.
+As long as you don't do this your open interactive  learning material is not published online.
 Actually, now that you've taken this template our workflow tries to publish it to GitHub pages, which you didn't have the chance to activate yet.
 That's why you probably received an email with 'call-deploy-book: Some jobs were not successful' and you see the failed job under `Initial commit`.
 You can activate GitHub pages by setting the source for GitHub pages to GitHub Actions under `Settings` - `Pages` - `Build and deployment` - `Source` - `GitHub Actions`:

 ![Activate GitHub Pages](https://github.com/TeachBooks/template_figures/blob/main/set_up_pages.png?raw=true)